intersystems/language-server/README.md

 | `"ISC_SQLKeyword"` | InterSystems-wide SQL keyword and datatype token. |
 | `"ISC_StringLiteral"` | InterSystems-wide string literal token. |
 | `"ISC_System"` | InterSystems-wide system function and variable token. |

-## Dependencies

-This extension requires that the [vscode-objectscript](https://marketplace.visualstudio.com/items?itemName=intersystems-community.vscode-objectscript) extension be downloaded and enabled.

-## Compatibility

-All InterSystems products that include the Atelier APIs (Caché/Ensemble from 2016.2 onward, all versions of InterSystems IRIS) are supported.